uniflex/app_handover_wifi/README.md

-WiSHFUL Handover Module for WIFI
+UniFlex Handover App for WIFI
 ===============================

 This app implements an infrastructure-initiated handover scheme for